 How many states have charter school legislation?

-Forty states, Washington, D.C., and Puerto Rico have charter school laws in place.
+Forty- two states, and Washington, D.C., have charter school laws in place.
 The Maryland General Assembly passed charter school legislation during the 2003 session.
-For more about the National Charter School movement click here.

 Why should Maryland authorizers grant charters to founding groups?

 Maryland children and families need the best public education that we can provide.
 What is a charter school?
 Charter schools are independent public schools that are allowed to be more innovative and are held accountable for improved student achievement.

 - Increase opportunities for learning and access to quality education for all students